lvasquez/lvasquez.github.io/_posts/2014-08-10-Install-Ruby-on-Rails-Manjaro.md

 layout: post
 title: Install Ruby on Rails on Manjaro Linux
 comments: true
-description: How to install Ruby on Rails on Manjaro Linux
+description: How to install Ruby on Rails on Manjaro Linux or any Arch distribution
 published: true
+categories:
+- linux
+tags:
+- ruby
+- ruby on rails
+- manjaro
+- linux
+- arch
 ---

+I based this installation from the official arch documentation wiki including a couple specific steps.

 Rails requires nodejs package so we need to install nodejs